mobiusklein/glycresoft/README.md

 Installing
 ==========

-This program requires Python 2.7.
+This program requires Python 3.8 or newer.
 The simplest way to perform the installation is to use a virtual environment to isolate its dependencies.
 To install from source after cloning this repository:

 ```bash
 make install-dependencies